AlecRosenbaum/alecrosenbaum.github.io/_posts/2021-10-31-walnut-wall-organizer.markdown

 I've been looking for small projects to use wood from the scrap bin, and this one had been requested for a while.
 I picked out some pieces, then cut them to rough dimension.
-I resawed one 2" piece of walnut into two 1" pieces I could use for the back and bottom, and picked out a piece of aluminum rod from the scrap metal bin.
+I resawed one 2" thick piece of walnut into two 1" pieces I could use for the back and bottom, and picked out a piece of aluminum rod from the scrap metal bin.
 I think it came from a slide-out dvd organizer?